benopotamus/django-htmx-okayjack/README.rst

 -  block

 ``fire-after-*``
 	Use these attributes to specify events you want to fire when the response is returned.
-The event can be fired either: after receiving, after swapping, or after settling.
+The event can be fired after receiving, swapping, or settling.
 The names are based on the response headers - see https://htmx.org/headers/hx-trigger/.

 	Note that ``hx-trigger`` is used for specifying which event "triggers" htmx to send a request to the server (i.e. the event that was fired that made htmx do something), whereas these attributes are for specifying which events should be fired when a response is returned.